-- 2.1 Tasks and responsibilities - The candidate can... - 2.1.1 explain which tasks and responsibilities belong to the Product Owner. - 2.1.2 analyze a scenario for the best solution to a problem typical to Product Owners. - 2.1.3 explain the accountabilities of the Product Owner in the different Scrum events. - 2.2 Other accountabilities (Scrum Master, Developers) The candidate can... - 2.2.1 explain all accountabilities within the Scrum framework.
+2.1 Tasks and responsibilities

+- 2.1.1 explain which tasks and responsibilities belong to the Product Owner. - 2.1.2 analyze a scenario for the best solution to a problem specific to Product Owners. - 2.1.3 explain the accountabilities of the Product Owner in the different Scrum events. - 2.2 Other accountabilities (Scrum Master, Developers)

+2.2.1 explain all accountabilities within the Scrum framework.